Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Codes and `fundamental groups' of nodal quartic surfaces

 Recall that $ a | b$, hence, if $ a \neq 1$, then $D' = a D''$ and the divisor $ D = 2 a D''$ is the pull-back of $H$, and since $ 2 D '' $ is the pull back of a Cartier divisor $H''$ on $Y$, we get $ H = a H''$, contradicting that $H$ is indivisible.
 Hence $a=1, b = m$.

-The cardinality of the half even set $\sN$ (which must be $\neq 0$) is the number of half-periods where the divisor $D'$ has odd multiplicity.
+The cardinality of the half-even set $\sN$ (which must be $\neq 0$) is the number of half periods where the divisor $D'$ has odd multiplicity.
 We can take $D'$ the pull back of a principal polarization under an isogeny with kernel $ \ZZ/ m$.

 More precisely, we consider the lattice

 for $\tau$ in the Siegel domain, and calculate the Riemann theta function $\theta (\tau, z)$ at the half periods.

 The group of half periods for $\Lam'$ maps, for $m$ odd, isomorphically to the group of half periods for $\Lam$, hence for $m$ odd we get the points where the multiplicity is odd, these correspond to the solutions of $ \be(x_1, x_2, y_1, y_2) = 1$.